 Ans.
-There is a lot of similarity between the two stories.
-Two stories are about doctors who use their skills with full skill to save the lives of humans, who are almost dead.
-Both stories throw light on feelings of duty, selfless feelings, love and sentiment.
+There is much similarity between the two stories.
+Two stories are about doctors who use their skills with the complete skill to save the lives of humans, who are almost dead.
+Both stories throw light on feelings of duty, selfless feelings, love, and sentiment.

 (9) Is there any film you have seen or novel you have read with a similar theme?

 Ans.
-The story is based on a sense of duty, selflessness and love for a partner.
+The story is based on a sense of duty, selflessness, and love for a partner.
 There is a film with a similar theme, titled ‘My Name is Khan’.
-The combatant in this film avoids the flood in the lives of his friends, guided by a strong sense of humanity and moral duty.
+The combatant in this film avoids the flood in his friends’ lives, guided by a strong sense of humanity and moral duty.
 They try to protect a town from the flood without fearing for his life.

 The Enemy Question Answers of Previous Year CBSE Exam

-(1) Why did the General not order immediate arrest of Dr Sadao, who had sheltered a white man?
+(1) Why did the General not order immediate arrest of Dr. Sadao, who had sheltered a white man?

-(2) How did Hana help Dr Sadao?
+(2) How did Hana help Dr. Sadao?

-(3) What forced Dr Sadao to be impatient and irritable with his patient?
+(3) What forced Dr. Sadao to be impatient and irritable with his patient?

 (4) What made a cool surgeon like Sadao speak sharply to his wife and what was her reaction?